aleksandar-aleksandrov/CookML/README.md

 ### How was the model trained?
 - By using the Jupyter Notebook in `models/ingredient-recognition/jupyter-notebook`.
 Unless a GPU is available, I recommend Google Colab.
 However, even in Google Colab a single epoch might take as long as ~400 seconds.
 Because of that, the model was trained in the GCP (Google Cloud Platform) on a single NVIDIA Tesla K80 instance.

+### What python packages do I need?
+- All of the needed python packages are listed in the `requirements.txt` file.

+### How can I test the model?
+- Open the Jupyter Notebook and load all of the cells up to the `yolo_loss` method (the `yolo_loss` function should also be executed).
+Then, jump to the test the trained model section.
+And execute all of the cells.
+Changing the paths can allow you to test on new images.

 ## Credits
 - The Jupyter Notebook reuses this YOLO implementation: https://github.com/experiencor/keras-yolo2
 - Used photos: https://unsplash.com/photos/gILLi3SGFbw & https://unsplash.com/photos/oQvESMKUkzM